Nektaspida: Anatomy

 The group is united by several morphological characters, including reduced or absent lateral eyes, a hypostome with a natant attachment, extensive articulation overlap between unfused trunk tergites, and fused pleurae that do not form lateral spines.
 Preserved soft tissue of the group indicates that the cephalic (head) shield of nektaspids and liwiids contained branched digestive glands.
 The Naraoiidae have their exoskeletons mostly composed of only two major shields, which have a single articulation point.

 Ecology

 The naraoiids have been interpreted as benthic organisms that were opportunistic scavengers and predators of soft-bodied prey, with the spine-like endites of the limbs possibly allowing soft-bodied prey to be shredded before ingestion.
-The differences in gut morphology between some species of naraoiids suggests that some species only intermittently fed, while others regularly fed.
+The differences in gut morphology between some species of naraoiids suggests that some species fed only intermittently, while others fed regularly.

 Evolutionary history

 The group first appeared and was most diverse in the Cambrian, especially during the Cambrian Series 2.
 Emucarididae are only known from the Cambrian Series 2 of East Gondwana (now Australia) and the then nearby South China.
 Naraoiidae were diverse in low latitudes during Cambrian Series 2 and the following Miaolingian in Laurentia and in South China.
 Liwiidae first appeared in Baltica during the Cambrian, and are absent from major Cambrian deposits elsewhere during this period, but are widespread in the southern high-latitude margin of Gondwana during the Ordovician.
 The youngest known member of the group is the Laurentian naraoiid Naraoia bertensis from the Bertie Formation in Ontario, Canada, dating to the Upper Silurian.